Q: What is an intentional genomic alteration in an animal?

 Q: What about environmental effects?

-A: Environmental evaluation that meets the requirements of NEPA is required prior to any approval.
-We expect that the environmental risks that GE animals may pose will differ on a case-by-case basis.
-For example, the concerns raised by a GE cow that is resistant to mastitis will be very different from the concerns raised by a GE fresh-water fish that is engineered to grow more rapidly.
+A: Environmental review is required prior to any approval under NEPA.
+We expect that the environmental risks that IGAs in animals may pose will differ on a case-by-case basis.
+For example, the concerns raised by a highly contained biopharm animal will be very different from the concerns raised by an animal intended for release in the environment.
 We will work closely with individual sponsors of applications for IGAs in animals to make sure that their environmental assessments address all of the potential risks these animals may pose.

-Q: Are there any GE animals on the market now?
+Q: Are there any IGAs in animals on the market now?

-A: In 2003, FDA chose to exercise enforcement discretion for a GE aquarium fish that fluoresces in the dark.
+A: In 2003, FDA chose to exercise enforcement discretion and did not expect an approval application for an IGA in an aquarium fish that fluoresces in the dark.
 FDA made this decision in part because the fish (Zebra danio) is not a species used for food, and in part because the agency was able to determine that it did not pose any additional environmental risks compared with conventional Zebra danios.
 (Zebra danios are unable to survive outside the very warm waters of the tropics, which effectively limits the ability of an escaped or released fish to affect the U.S. environment.)

-Additionally, there are many different kinds of GE rats and mice used in laboratory research throughout the world.
+Additionally, there are many different kinds of IGAs in rats and mice used in laboratory research throughout the world.

-A: Despite some of the doctored photographs that you may have seen circulating on the internet, adding a new gene to an animal does not result in outlandish physical combinations, such as a bird with the head of a rabbit.
-Genetic engineering simply doesn’t work that way.
+A: Despite some of the doctored photographs that you may have seen circulating on the internet, making an intentional genomic alteration to an animal does not result in outlandish physical combinations, such as a bird with the head of a rabbit.

-Almost all GE animals will look the same as their conventional counterparts, although there are some IGAs that are intended to make the animal look slightly different (such as the GloFish).
+Almost all animals with IGAs will look the same as their conventional counterparts, although there are some IGAs that are intended to make the animal look slightly different (such as the GloFish).

-A: In general, most GE animals that are being developed at this time are intended to pass their new GE traits on to their offspring.
-Such traits are called heritable.
-The initial GE animal and all of its descendants inherit the GE trait.
-Other GE animals have “non-heritable” traits, meaning that none of the offspring will have the trait.
+A: In general, most IGAs that are being developed at this time are introduced into animals in a way that results in the IGAs being passed on to their offspring (also referred to as “heritable”).
+The initial animal and all of its descendants inherit the trait.
+Other IGAs are not designed to be passed on to any offspring (also referred to as “non-heritable”), meaning that none of the offspring will have the trait.

-Q: What exactly does the review process of a GE animal entail?
+Q: What does the review process for approval of an IGA in an animal entail?

-A: FDA's guidance on regulation of GE animals recommends a review process that includes seven categories:
+A: FDA's guidance on regulation of IGAs in animals recommends a review process that includes seven categories:

-- Molecular characterization of the construct (the IGA): a description of the rDNA construct or other genomic alteration and how it is produced;
+- Molecular characterization of the IGA: a description of the IGA and how it was produced;

-- Molecular characterization of the GE animal lineage: a description of the method by which the rDNA construct or other genomic alteration was introduced into the animal and whether it is stably maintained over time;
+- Molecular characterization of the animal lineage: a description of the method by which the genomic alteration was introduced into the animal and how it is passed on to any offspring;

-- Phenotypic characterization of the GE animal: comprehensive data on the characteristics of the GE animal and its health;
+- Phenotypic characterization of the animal: comprehensive data on the characteristics of the animal and its health;

 - Durability plan: the sponsor’s plan to demonstrate that the alteration will remain the same over time, and continue to have the same effect;

-- Environmental impact and food/feed safety: the assessment of any environmental impacts and, for GE animals of food species, an assessment of the safety of food derived from those GE animals showing it is safe to eat for humans and/or animals;
+- Environmental impact and food safety: the assessment of any environmental impacts and, for animals of food species, an assessment of the safety of food derived from those animals with IGAs showing it is safe to eat for humans and animals;

-Q. How will FDA inform the public about new GE animals, its decisions on them, and the science behind those decisions?
+Q. How will FDA inform the public about new IGAs in animals, its decisions on them, and the science behind those decisions?

-A. FDA’s new animal drug approvals (including for IGAs in animals) are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
+A: FDA’s approvals, including for IGAs in animals, are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
 Following approvals, FDA will also provide electronic access to a summary of all information (other than confidential business or trade secret information) used in FDA’s decisions as part of the freedom of information summary routinely published upon approval.